pragmint/open-practices/practices/clean-git-history.md

 # Clean Git History

-The Clean Git History practice favors small commits, ensuring that each change is concise and focused, aiding navigation and search within the repository, and facilitating efficient code reviews.
-Additionally, each commit should be releasable, maintaining the codebase in a deployable state consistently to minimize the risk of bugs or instability.
-Furthermore, commits in a shared environment are treated as immutable to avoid conflicts while integrating changes.
+The Clean Git History practice favors small, focused commits to aid navigation, search, and efficient code reviews.
+Each commit should be releasable, maintaining the codebase in a deployable state to minimize instability.
+In a shared environment, commits are treated as immutable to avoid conflicts, enhancing productivity.
+Adding context information, such as ticket or story references, to commits helps developers understand the requirements and business reasons behind changes.
+This practice also facilitates grouping related commits and aids in researching pull requests and technical discussions.

-This strategy enhances productivity and promotes a clear and organized evolution of the project.
+Small commits are particularly beneficial for debugging.
+They make it easier to pinpoint the exact commit causing an issue and, due to their limited scope, help identify the specific line of code responsible.
+Large commits, while identifying the problematic commit, complicate the process of locating the precise error due to their extensive content.
+Thus, maintaining small, well-documented commits ensures a transparent and manageable.

 ## Nuance